calmdown13/hurriname/README.md

 $ hurriname
 tamantha
 ```
-To generate a capitlized name:
+To generate a capitalized name:
 ```
 $ hurriname --capitalize
 Navana